Remote Printing – Run your printers while away from home or the office

 Both cameras shoot in HD but can be dropped down to SD or 360 to reduce bandwidth.
 I tend to run in SD and up it if I need more detail.
 These both also work beautifully at night.
 The quality of the video does not seem to dimenish when in IR mode.
 The biggest issue I run into in this mode, is having something close to the camera, it tends to “blow out” the camera brightness and anything behind it is in the dark.
 This is not something I consider a problem with the cameras, something I have to keep in mind.
 Another nice couple of features, you can put a micro SD card to save video locally, and it has two-way audio so you can talk to someone.
 I find the functionality is not great, but it is functional.

-Since we are talking 3D Printers, I also wanted to point out that there are a LARGE number of Wyze mounts and enclosures that can be found on Thinginverse.
+Since we are talking 3D Printers, I also wanted to point out that there are a LARGE number of Wyze mounts and enclosures that can be found on Thinginverse and Printables.

 These really are multi-functional devices.
 Monitor a printer and get a timelapse.
 Monitor a room.
 Monitor a baby’s room (another use mine have), or monitor outside your house.
 These devices have so many uses.
 For the price, they are really hard to beat.